-When your horse is confident and obedient in the direct transition to trot, introduce the movement on the centre line.
+When your horse is confident and obedient in the direct transition to trot, introduce the movement on the center line.
 The most important consideration here is the straightness of both the halt and the move-off.

-If your horse is inclined to wobble into halt or during the move-off, try placing two jump poles parallel to each other, about three feet apart, straddling the centre line.
+If your horse is inclined to wobble into halt or during the move-off, try placing two jump poles parallel to each other, about three feet apart, straddling the center line.
 This will give you both a visual guide and will encourage your horse to remain straight.

 Riding good transitions from halt to trot is a great way of sharpening your horse’s reaction to your leg aids and developing engagement.

 If you can ride a good halt, followed by a crisp, straight obedient transition into trot, you should get a good mark in your dressage tests too.

 - How to Ride a Good Halt

 - How to Ride a Forwards Downward Transition

 - How to Refine Your Aids for Dressage